fbpx

 Buyer’s Responsibilities During Closing

-• Make an earnest money deposit into an escrow account, where funds allocated for closing costs will be held by a third party until the closing date.
-An escrow account is the initial fund that a buyer is asked to put down once a seller accepts the buyer’s offer.
+• Make an earnest money deposit into an escrow account, where a third party will hold the funds for closing costs until the closing date.
+An escrow account is the initial fund a buyer must deposit once the seller accepts the buyer’s offer.
 It shows not only that the buyer is serious about buying, but that they are also willing to put their money where their mouth is.

 • Provide any documentation and information requested by the lender in the loan underwriting process.